CooperativeActivities/crac-core/README.md

 -----------------------------------------------------------------

-**Removes the task with given id from the open-tasks of the currently logged in user**
+**Returns all tasks of logged in user, divided in the TaskParticipationTypes**

 #####*Request:*